thinkaliker/rice.sh/README.md

 ## Adding your own rice- scripts

 You can easily add your own scripts by adding it into `rice.sh`.
-Follow the existing array pattern, and don't forget to increment the loader for loop. [rice-example](/rice-example) is provided with some building blocks in order to maintain consistency.
+Configure your defaults by modifying the array at the top of the script (note that these will be overwritten if you use the update flag). [rice-example](/rice-example) is provided with some building blocks in order to maintain consistency.
 Maintain the folder naming convention of the folder having the same name as the script.

 ## TODO/Wishlist